alekdavis/XslMail/README.md

 - WeeklyPromo (RU).xml
 - WeeklyPromo_ZH-CN.xml
 ```
-For additional information about master and template files, see [Samples](#samples).

-## Samples

 You can view [samples online](../../tree/master/Samples) or download them from:

 - [XslMail Latest Release Downloads](../../releases)

-## How does XslMail work?

-XslMail performs several operations.

-First, it gets a list of subfolders from the specified input directory.The program assumes that the subfolders correspond to email templates (it can ignore certain subfolders).
-It iterates through each input subfolder and processes every file with the name matching the name of the parent folder and the expected extension.
-It retrieves the language suffix by stripping off the extension and the common name from the file name and appends this suffix to the name of the master file.
-It then merges the template file with the master file to produce and HTML document.

-Then XslMail converts CSS styles to inline, clean up HTMl via HTML Tidy, and saves the result in the specified output folder (the structure of the output folder will resemble the structure of the input folder, except that the output files can have a different extension).
-The CSS inline and HTML cleanup steps are optional and can be skipped.
-The resulting output files can be used as HTML email templates.

 ## Application settings